-Vincent Wellens is a partner with NautaDutilh Avocats Luxembourg and head of the Luxembourg Intellectual Property, Information & Communication Technology and Competition law practice groups.
+Vincent Wellens is a partner with NautaDutilh Avocats Luxembourg and head of the Luxembourg Intellectual Property, Information & Communication Technology and Competition practice groups.

-His core practice focuses on:
+His core practice areas are:

 - Competition law with a focus on hard-core cartels, abuse of dominance in the telecom and postal sectors, vertical restraints in the retail sector and state aid.